raywoo32/readSIF/README.md

 ## Acknowledgments

-* Addition to Vincent Lau's [BAR-interactions-database](https://github.com/VinLau/BAR-interactions-database)
+* Aside to Vincent Lau's [BAR-interactions-database](https://github.com/VinLau/BAR-interactions-database)
 * See Citations and Resources

 ## Citations and Resources